 - The response was always ‘we have one,’ with the responding executive providing a verbal response but no actual document existed.

-- Exploration of this gap, and further championing of a ‘connect-the-dots-approach’ (that built upon the PMO Maturity Assessment & Stakeholder Interviews) found the team unfamiliar with how to use data, feedback, or vision to inform a connected strategy.
+- Exploration of this gap showed the team was unfamiliar with how to use data.
+Further championing of a ‘connect-the-dots-approach’ built upon the PMO Maturity Assessment & Stakeholder Interviews.
+They discovered they were not using feedback or vision to inform a connected strategy.

-- Following the review of the findings, the governance committee indicated they didn’t understand the content and no longer wanted to discuss ‘abstractions’, ‘strategy,’ or receive training independent of actual ‘doing.’
-One stakeholder guessed the team did not adequately understand what a strategy is, so was less worried about removing the topic from discussions.
+- Following the review of the findings, the governance committee indicated they didn’t understand the content.
+They no longer wanted to discuss ‘abstractions’ or ‘strategy.’
+They also didn’t want to receive training independent of actual ‘doing.’
+One stakeholder guessed the team did not adequately understand the concept of a strategy.
+Therefore, they were less worried about removing the topic from discussions.

 - A project management policy was partially drafted prior to consulting engagement.
-The project definition included criterion that a project costs at least $100,000; which resulted in most stakeholders thinking project management would not apply their work area.
+The project definition included a criterion that a project costs at least $100,000.
+This resulted in most stakeholders thinking project management would not apply to their work area.

-- The procedure drafted also incorporated a mixture of elements from two different project management models instead of just focusing on the dominant model for North America (PMBOK).
+- The procedure drafted included a mixture of elements from two different project management models.
+It did not just focus on the dominant model for North America (PMBOK).
 The result was a lengthy document that was considered too ambitious for an organization first encountering project management.

 - Further discovery indicated that internal-weaknesses limited the organization’s success and effectiveness on external-initiatives (and vice-versa).
 A transformation approach was needed but the team championed an operations approach that reinforced the status-quo instead.